Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Proofs of Theorems 1--3

-It then suffices to show that the first term on the right-hand side of the last inequality tends to zero in probability uniformly over $\mathcal{F}$, as the same arguments can be used to prove an analogous result for the second term.
-Note that

-Treating the numerator of the right-hand side of the second line as a function of $X_i$, it follows from the fact that the kernel is bounded from above by Assumption~\ref{reg1} that this function is bounded from above by a quadratic function in $X_i \in [0,h]$.
-The maximum of this quadratic function is bounded by a constant multiplied by $ [\sum_{l: Z_l=1} X_l^2K(X_l/\h)^2 ]^2 + \h^2 [\sum_{l: Z_l=1} X_l K(X_l/\h)]^2 $.
-Taken together, this means that

-for some finite constant $C$, and for $n$ sufficiently large.
-Standard kernel calculations than yield that the numerator on the right-hand side of the last inequality is an $O_P(n^2\h^{2})$ term, while the denominator an $O_P(n^3\h^{3})$ term.
-As $ n\h\rightarrow \infty$ as $n\to\infty$, this completes part~(i).

-Now consider part~(ii)--(iii).
-Suppose Assumption~\ref{assumptiondiscrete} holds.
-With a discrete running variable, it is clear that the optimal bandwidth $\h$ shrinks with the sample size, but it cannot tend to zero as it has to be greater than the support point second closest to the cutoff in order for the local linear regression estimator to be well-defined.
-Furthermore, any bandwidth $h$ between the second and third support point closest to the cutoff implies the same local linear regression weights $w_i(h)$ for all $i$.
-Hence any bandwidth between the second and third support point closest to the cutoff is asymptotically optimal.
-Part~(ii)--(iii) then follow trivially, as each expression under consideration depends on $h$ only through $w_i(h)$.
+\textit{Proof.} First suppose that Assumption~\ref{assumptiondiscrete} is satisfied, and note that it is clear with a discrete running variable that the optimal bandwidth $\h$ shrinks with the sample size, but that it cannot tend to zero as it has to be greater than the support point second closest to the cutoff in order for the local linear regression estimator to be well-defined.
+To show part~(i), note that $w_\textnormal{ratio}(h_{M})$ is well-defined with probability approaching 1, and that